Alluxio/alluxio/docs/en/operation/Metastore.md

 The heap metastore is simple: it stores all metadata on the heap.
 This gives consistent, fast performance, but the required memory scales with the number of files in the filesystem.
-With 32GB of memory, Alluxio can support around 40 million files.
+With 32GB of Alluxio master memory, Alluxio can support around 40 million files.

 To configure Alluxio to use the on-heap metastore, set